 To:

-NENA STA-010.3-2021 is the document that defined and uses most of the identifiers in "urn:nena"; a future revision is expected to address backwards compatibility requirements between "urn:emergency" and "urn:nena".
+NENA STA-010.3-2021 is the document that defined and uses most of the identifiers in “urn:nena”; a future revision is expected to address backwards compatibility requirements between “urn:emergency” and “urn:nena”.

+Ok

-(29) Also in 4.1.9, consider changing "as identifiers" to "to identifiers" (making the construction "similar to" rather than "similar as").
+(29) Also in 4.1.9, consider changing “as identifiers” to “to identifiers” (making the construction “similar to” rather than “similar as”).

+Ok

-(30) Typo in 4.2: "subregistrues" instead of "subregistries".
+(30) Typo in 4.2: “subregistrues” instead of “subregistries”.

+Ok

 (31) Section 4.2 should be moved to 4.1, since it establishes the master registry (or registry grouping) into which the various subregistries are placed.

+Accepted

-(32) Also section 4.2, consider rewording "that promulgates emergency services standards" to "in which emergency services are in scope".
+(32) Also section 4.2, consider rewording “that promulgates emergency services standards” to “in which emergency services are in scope”.

+Ok

-(33) Same place, consider adding "in which emergency services are in scope" following "is a recognized standards organization" (making the text "that the organization defining the registry is a recognized standards organization in which emergency services are in scope").
+(33) Same place, consider adding “in which emergency services are in scope” following “is a recognized standards organization” (making the text “that the organization defining the registry is a recognized standards organization in which emergency services are in scope”).

+Ok

-(34) Section 4.2, second paragraph, consider changing "These registries are required to implement" to "These registries are needed in order to implement" (to clarify that the documents need the registries rather than the registries being required to implement the documents).
+(34) Section 4.2, second paragraph, consider changing “These registries are required to implement” to “These registries are needed in order to implement” (to clarify that the documents need the registries rather than the registries being required to implement the documents).

+Ok

-(35) Consider adding a new paragraph to 4.2 to clarify if registries are identifiable as being within the "Emergency" area or not (e.g., if a registry that starts with the letters "Emergency" is assumed to be part of this master registry or if that's just current convenience).
+(35) Consider adding a new paragraph to 4.2 to clarify if registries are identifiable as being within the “Emergency” area or not (e.g., if a registry that starts with the letters “Emergency” is assumed to be part of this master registry or if that’s just current convenience).

+Decline to change

+Agree.
+We don’t need rules

+Ok

 (36) Consider adding a new subsection of 4.3 that removes the “Data About” column of the “Emergency Call Data Types” registry, e.g.,

 This document updates RFC 7852 to remove the “Data About” column of the “Emergency Call Data Types” registry.
 IANA is requested to add a reference to THIS DOCUMENT this registry, and to delete this column.

+No answer; Check with Brian

+I don’t recall any discussion of this.
+I think ecrit would have to agree.

+Will leave as is.

 (37) Section 4.4.3, I think you need an "and" before "if the registering organization is not the IETF", but more broadly, the criteria is confusing when written as single sentence (e.g., as written, one might think verification that the "purpose adequately describes the new class" is only required for non-IETF documents).
 I suggest rewriting the criteria as a set of bullet points, e.g.,: